Project Grizzly (film): Accolades

+Project Grizzly was nominated for the Canadian Screen Award for Best Feature Length Documentary at the 17th Genie Awards on November 27, 1996, with director Peter Lynch as the recipient of the nomination.

 Aftermath

 Following the release of the film, Hurtubise was awarded the 1998 Ig Nobel Prize for Safety Engineering by the scientific humor journal Annals of Improbable Research.

 In 1998, following the theatrical success of the film, Hurtubise admitted to not liking the end result.
 "I told the NFB people we shouldn't go looking for grizzlies in October, so what we do?
 We go looking for grizzlies in October," he complained.
 He also criticizes the NFB for the humorous tone of the film which he claims failed to include much of his research, and says the five months he spent working on the film caused him to go bankrupt.

 In 2001, Hurtubise took part in a controlled test with the help of an apprehensive bear handler in an undisclosed location to realize his dream of coming face-to-face with a grizzly bear once more.
 Wearing his Ursus Mark VI suit, Hurtubise stepped into a cage with both a grizzly and a larger kodiak.
 Neither bear attempted to attack him, leading him to conclude that a successful controlled attack would require a "bear suit that looks more human."